 For a more detailed discussion of these issues please see my articles:

-Humans throughout history have invented gods in their image – from Yahweh to Baal, from Zeus to Thor, from the Trinity to Allah.
-The Bible’s authors are no different.
-They borrow themes and myths from other cultures and over time develop their own fallible views about God, and ponder man’s relationship to the divine.
+Humans throughout history have believed in thousands of gods and goddesses -– from Yahweh to Baal, from Zeus to Thor, from the Trinity to Aphrodite.
+The Bible’s authors were no different.
+They borrow themes and myths from other cultures.
+Over time, they developed their own views about God, and ponder man’s relationship to the divine.

 Unfortunately, the Bible soon begins with the terrible genocide of the world-wide flood and ends with the promise of another end of the world scenario at the Second Coming of Christ to judge mankind.
-Believers in Christ (only about 33% of the world’s population) will obtain eternal reward in heaven, but non-believers and sinners will suffer not just death (the ultimate punishment of the Old Testament), but this time they will face eternal punishment and torture in hell (Matthew 25:41-46; Revelation 14:9-11).
-Is this not more reflective of the word of vengeful men at a certain moment in history, than the eternal word of a loving and compassionate God?
+Many regard these genocides as incompatible with the belief in a loving, kind, just deity.
+The Bible is ambigous concerning who will end up in Heaven and Hell after death.
+Many Christian denominations teach that only believers in Christ (less than 33% of the world’s population) will obtain eternal reward in heaven, and that non-believers will suffer not just death (the ultimate punishment of the Old Testament).
+This time they will face eternal punishment and torture in Hell (e.g. Revelation 14:9-11).
+On the other hand, passages like Matthew 25:41-46 base one's eventual destination on their behavior towards other persons while they were alive on Earth.
+Other denominations teach that Hell is merely isolation from God.
+More liberal faith groups teach that Hell was an invention of vengeful humans at a certain moment in history, and could not have been created by a loving and compassionate God,

 Original posting: 2014-FEB-01